Read this article if you need a short intro to a timesheet and how it can help your team and business.

-A great timesheet software option is Harvest, which offers many integrations and timesheet solutions such as time tracking, expense reporting, and invoicing for small business needs.
+Harvest is an excellent timesheet software option, which offers many integrations and timesheet solutions such as time tracking, expense reporting, and invoicing for small business needs.

 When it comes to accounting, Harvest has a wide range of features.
-You have the option to send retainer fees or create estimates so that your clients can have a rough estimate of your services.
+You can send retainer fees or create estimates so your clients can have a rough estimate of your services.
 In addition, multiple billing rates match every type of work (flat fees, hourly rates), so you can create invoices for billable and non-billable hours.
-And an automatic invoicing option allows you to turn billable time into invoices and then send it to your clients via email.
+And an automatic invoicing option allows you to turn billable time into invoices and email it to your clients.
 In return, you can see when the clients have viewed or paid the invoice.

 Plus, a wide selection of visual reporting enables you to support your team and keep projects running smoothly.
 You can enter the workload capacity for each team member in terms of the number of hours per day/week.

 One downside is that it lacks real-time employee monitoring.
 While you can keep tabs on your team’s workload capacity, there is no real-time monitoring to see what everyone is working on at that particular time.
-For other project management features such as scheduling, resource management, and team collaboration, you will need its sister app, Forecast.
-This one helps you estimate the workload better, but it comes at an extra buck out of your pocket.
+For other project management features like scheduling, resource management, and team collaboration, you will need its sister app, Forecast.
+This one helps you estimate the workload better but comes at an extra buck out of your pocket.

 Platforms: web, macOS, iOS, Android